-1. Support orders for One Child.
+- 1. Support orders for One Child.
 In child support orders for one child, child support stops pursuant to court order or pursuant to K.S.A.
-23-3001, et seq. and amendments thereto.

-2. Support Orders for Two or More Children.
+23-3001, et seq. and amendments thereto. - 2.
+Support Orders for Two or More Children.
 In child support orders for two or more children, support amounts are stated as a total amount rather than on a per child basis.
 Absent judicial modification of the order, when each child emancipates as defined in K.S.A.
-23-3001, et seq. and amendments thereto, the legal obligation terminates, and the total obligation decreases proportionately based on the number of minor children at the time of the termination or emancipation.

-3. Modification.
-Parents may request a modification of child support orders and income withholding orders when the legal obligation to pay child support terminates for any child or any child is emancipated.

-J. Review of Guidelines.
+23-3001, et seq. and amendments thereto, the legal obligation terminates, and the total obligation decreases proportionately based on the number of minor children at the time of the termination or emancipation. - 3.
+Modification.
+Parents may request a modification of child support orders and income withholding orders when the legal obligation to pay child support terminates for any child or any child is emancipated. - J. Review of Guidelines.
 Chapter 45, Code of Federal Regulations, Section 302.56.
 45 C.F.R.
-302.56 requires that the child support guidelines shall be "reviewed at least every four years to ensure that their application results in the determination of appropriate child support amounts" "[t]he state must review, and revise, if appropriate, the child support guidelines established under paragraph (a) of this section at least every four years to ensure that their application results in the determination of appropriate child support order amounts."
+302.56 requires that the child support guidelines shall must be "reviewed at least every four years to ensure that their application results in the determination of appropriate child support amounts."
 Therefore, these Kansas guidelines shall must be reviewed by the Child Support Guidelines Advisory Committee as required by federal mandate.